cstella84/customer-iac-demo/README.md

 This is a simple demo used to perform the following tasks in Terraform:

 1. Connect to Vault using Approle auth method
-2. Generate dynamic AWS credentials with EC2 permissions
+2. Generate short-lived dynamic AWS credentials with EC2 permissions
 3. Log into AWS using dynamic credentials
 4. Spin up EC2 instance